 Massachusetts provides a state income tax deduction based on contributions up to $2,000 per year for taxpayers who file tax returns as married filing jointly, and half that for single filers.
-The state income tax deduction is valid from 2017 through 2021.

 What is the 529 plan?